anacode/anacode-toolkit/docs/source/intro.rst

 - *text_order* - index to original input text list
 - *evaluation_id* - absa evaluations output can rate multiple entities, this serves as foreign key to them
-- *sentiment* - numeric value how positive/negative statement is
+- *sentiment_value* - numeric value how positive/negative statement is
 - *surface_string* - original text that was used to get this evaluation
 - *text_span* - string index in original text where surface_string can be found